PewPew (streamer)

-Hoàng Văn Khoa (born June 23, 1991, In Kiến An, Hải Phòng), known online as PewPew, is a Vietnamese YouTuber and streamer known for his Let's Play videos and comedic formatted videos and shows.
-Famous for commenting on games like Dota 2, League of Legends and some TV shows.
+Hoàng Văn Khoa (born June 23, 1991, in Kiến An, Hải Phòng), known online as PewPew, is a Vietnamese YouTuber and streamer known for his Let's Play videos and comedic formatted videos and shows.
+In 2012, PewPew was in the first phase of bringing the concept of online streaming to Vietnamese online community.
+And then famous for commenting on games like Dota 2, League of Legends and some TV shows.
 He also acted in the movie Nụ hôn ký ức..

 Biography

 Hoàng Văn Khoa was born on June 23, 1991, in Kiến An, Hải Phòng, currently living and working in Ho Chi Minh City.

 In ninth grade, Khoa was taken by his parents to Australia to study abroad and then continued to study accounting.

 In 2012, Khoa returned to Vietnam to start his career as a streamer with the game Dota 2, nicknamed "PewPew".
 His goal is to popularize the game Dota 2 in Vietnam with the desire to have at least 1 million participants.
 In the early years, PewPew's videos had very few views.
 Undeterred, PewPew opened PewPew Studio at home, released new videos regularly, and gradually gained a foothold in the Vietnamese community YouTuber.

 Around 2016, PewPew added new content such as talkshow and late night talk.

 In 2018, PewPew partnered with a former colleague to open a PewPew Vietnamese bread shop in the Tan Binh district, Ho Chi Minh City.
 To date, the PewPew bakery has expanded to three locations, however the third one closed at the end of December 2019.

 At the end of 2020, PewPew joined the talk show Net Night (Episode 7), sharing hidden corners about streamer work, giving many positive messages to the community and fans.